vanjac/Story/language-definition.md

         - Each OptionalPhrase has the same properties as in BasePhrase, along with the ones below
         - `shortDescription`: String
         - `longDescription`: String
         - `allowedRule`: String; expression to determine if the optional phrase can be used, based on what optional phrases have been used before it.
 The keyword of an optional phrase is a boolean that returns if it has been used in the command.
-Operators: !, &, |.
+The operators `!`, `&`, and `|` can be used.